Monday 2nd December will be the last day that the Museum will be open in 2013, before going into its brief period of hibernation.

 Pamela Slocombe’s booklet, which is in a slightly larger format than the previous ones, is about The Hall, the ancient and beautiful mansion on the eastern side of Bradford.
 It gives a history of the development of the...Read More

 Bradford on Avon Museum has been successful in a bid for an award from the Heritage Lottery Fund’s “All Our Stories” round of grants.
-With the HLF funding and support, community groups like ours will carry out activities that help people explore, share and celebrate their local...Read More
+With the HLF funding and support, community groups like ours will carry out activities that help...Read More

 Bradford on Avon Museum will close for its customary winter break after the session on Friday 30th November.
 It will open again at 2pm on Wednesday 16th January 2013.